The ultimate guide to good gut health

 Answering yes to several of the following questions it could suggest that your digestion is not up to scratch:

 - do you have diarrhoea or constipation that occurs most of the time?

 - do you frequently have heartburn, excessive belching, or food that “repeats”?

-- do you ever have stomach pain or abdominal cramps after eating?
+- have you ever had stomach pain or abdominal cramps after eating?